Sjeiti/ronvalstarnl/src/data/markdown/post_redesign-2.md

   modified: 2014-08-15T21:29:58
   slug: redesign-2
   type: post
   excerpt: <p>another redesign: been doing a lot of actionscripting so I made this XML browsercompatible</p>
-  content: <p>another redesign: been doing a lot of actionscripting so I made this XML browsercompatible</p>
   categories: admin
-  tags: XML,graphic design
+  tags: XML, graphic design
+  inCv:
+  inPortfolio:
+  dateFrom:
+  dateTo:
 -->

 # redesign

 <p>another redesign: been doing a lot of actionscripting so I made this XML browsercompatible</p>